yyu465/ECE9069_Presentation2/Presentation2_Note.md

 ## Exploit Demo
 In this sample example, www.scrooge-and-marley.com will be the targeted server that we do the Heartbleed attack.
+The teams disclaims copyright to the commands and all the demo is just for educational purpose.

 #### Tool used in this exploit